Belac-Technology/flow-catalyst/core/flowcatalyst-message-router/DEBUGGING_GUIDE.md

 **If you see receipt handle error:**
 ```
-WARN: SQS: Receipt handle INVALID for message [01K97FHM11EKYSXT135MVM6AC7] - visibility timeout expired, message will reappear in queue!
+INFO: SQS: Receipt handle expired for message [01K97FHM11EKYSXT135MVM6AC7] (SQS ID: xxx) - added to pending delete set
 ```
-**This is the problem!** The visibility timeout expired before the delete could complete.
-The message will reappear.
+**This means** the visibility timeout expired before the delete could complete.
+The router tracks these messages and will delete them when they reappear.

-**Root Cause:** Processing took longer than 30 seconds (default SQS visibility timeout).
+**Root Cause:** Processing took longer than the SQS visibility timeout.

-**Solutions:**
+**Note:** The router automatically extends message visibility every 55 seconds for long-running tasks.
+If you see this error, either:
-1. Increase SQS visibility timeout to 60-120 seconds
+1. The endpoint took extremely long to respond (>55 seconds between extensions)
-2. Speed up processing (optimize endpoint response time)
+2. There was a network issue preventing the visibility extension
-3. Check if there are network delays
+3. The SQS queue visibility timeout is configured too short (recommend 120 seconds)

 ## Common Issues